 We aim to support students in studying courses which enable them to pursue their goals.
 As such, we offer a broader and more diverse selection of subjects than most other schools.
-There are 17 course categories approved by the Department for Education for schools to offer, and we offer courses in 14 of these categories.
+There are 17 course categories approved by the Department for Education, and we offer courses in 14 of these categories.
 This compares very favourably to schools locally and nationally.